hpandelo/hpandelo/README.md

       - Native
       - Hybrid
         - With Apache Cordova (using Intel XDK) and Ionic Framework
+    - Softwares / Middlewares for Lawful a Enforcement company.
+Basically interception with Xcipio sensors
-    - Web applications into almost all the time
+    - Web applications almost all the time

 ### As Fullstack I worked with

+    - Typescript & Javascript together in almost all the projectst (since the pure/vanilla)
+      - NodeJS in Backend
+      - React and NextJS in Frontend
     - Java
     - PHP
     - C++
     - Python and Ruby

-    - Typescript & Javascript together in almost all the projects
-      - NodeJS in Backend
-      - React and NextJS in Frontend

 ### As Tech Lead

     - Acting as TL in Daitan [18 Person - 6 Under my umbrella]
       - Mentoring (Luan Orlandi and Rafael Wada)
       - Onboarding new team members